- Can we funnel the CT series into 15 concepts?

 Our hominid species may have adapted during this warming trend, but the DNA we inherited came from animals that were cold adapted.
 Evolution uses epigenetics to determine adaptation to environments.
 We have discarded the strict definition of genetic determinism in the last ten years.
 We know today that the power of epigenetics dictates a lot more about newer generations adaptations than we even knew since the 1950s.
 The implications of this information now has to make us look at some of our own long standing assumptions about how living cells work in cold and warm environments to see how our cells react to a thermoplastic environment.

-RADICAL THEORY #3: One of my readers pointed out recently he was confused by Dr. Gamble’s CT-2 video (below), when she said the normal pattern of sleep in a natural environment had two cycles.
+Radical Theory #3: One of my readers pointed out recently he was confused by Dr. Gamble’s CT-2 video (below), when she said the normal pattern of sleep in a natural environment had two cycles.
 He wanted to know why her version and my version for sleep as written in my post Rx for the Leptin Rx were not congruent.
 It was a great question that really opens the discussion to the idea of evolutionary mismatches.
 These mismatches occur in many modern systems of biology and they are actually increasing in frequency and severity as time elapses.
 The reason is quite simple.
 Evolution is constantly getting faster as time goes on relative to the current state of our genome.
+Human creativity also constantly generates them with its new “modern technological advances” Consider Google glass as the next catastrophe we will face.

 Why is this happening?
-FACTOR X is the evolutionary reason……and Factor X was an evolutionary bottleneck that resulted in the natural selection of the Ancient Pathway (leptin-melanocortin system) of the mammalian brain.
+Factor X is the evolutionary reason and Factor X was an evolutionary bottleneck that resulted in the natural selection of the Ancient Pathway (leptin-melanocortin system) of the mammalian brain.
 I think most humans are not really ambiently aware of how how basic circadian mismatches destroy our biology slowly via the “slow erosion of metabolic function.”
 This factor is the source of most of our neolithic diseases modern hominids face today.
 We can now measure these mismatches with simple blood tests.
-I laid this out in the Paleo Summit talk with Sean Croxton and in my many panel discussions at Paleo fx.
+I laid this out in the Paleo Summit talk with Sean Croxton and in my many panel discussions at Paleo fx 2011.
 I strongly suggest you review them when they become available.

 That is a very faulty assumption.
 Life on this planet evolved from the deep oceans to land.
 Therefore the biochemistry that dictate’s modern energy generation can not be generalized to all life forms on this planet.
 It can be studied on those mammals, animals, and bacteria that have undergone natural selection to a warmer climate and have assumed a warm adapted diet.
 Just because we use and live this way, has no bearing on what we evolved from, or if energy generation is somehow more efficient or less efficient in a different thermoplastic environment.
 Sleep is the most important part of our biology for Optimal living in my opinion.
 I begin every hack I do in the clinic using sleep as the basis.